Skip to main content

 There are three different types of Lisfranc Injuries:

-Lisfranc injuries can happen with a simple misstep or fall but can also be seen in high energy sport athletes, such as football and soccer.
+A Lisfranc injury can happen with a simple misstep or fall but can also be seen in high energy sport athletes, such as football and soccer.
 In sports, the most common cause of a Lisfranc injury is when weight is applied to the back (heel area) of another player’s foot while in a flexed position (i.e., pushing off the ground with a foot as if running).
 Severe Lisfranc injuries can occur because of trauma.

 Symptoms of a Lisfranc injury include: